How Much Does Injection Molding Cost

 Scroll to Top

 The injection molding cost varies depending on a variety of factors, such as material choice, mold complexity, and production volume.
 On average, the cost of producing a plastic injection mold can range from $1,000 to $100,000 or more.
-For example, a simple mold for low-volume production might cost between $500 and $5,000, while more complex molds for mass production can exceed $50,000.
+For example, a simple single cavity-mold for low-volume production might cost between $500 and $5,000, while more complex molds for mass production can exceed $50,000.
 The cost per part is typically lower for higher production volumes.

 In addition to mold costs, there are other associated expenses, such as setup fees, equipment costs, material costs, and labor charges.
-For small runs, the per injection molded part unit cost can range from $1 to $10 or more, depending on the size and complexity of the part.
+For small runs, the injection molded part unit cost can range from $1 to $10 or more, depending on the size and complexity of the part.
 For large runs, this cost can drop significantly, potentially as low as a few cents per part.

 Is Injection Molding Expensive?